Höhn: Culture and sightseeing

 Particular attractions and sightseeing spots are the valley of the river Nister in the north, the natural monument “Hochstein” in Neuhochstein with its unusual basalt formations – and at 525 m also the highest spot in the Westerburger Land – the Catholic parish church Mariä Heimsuchung in Höhn, the parish church St. Josef in Schönberg – a basalt building from 1891, and painted to give its original appearance in 1992 – and the industrial memorial at the marketplace in Höhn.

 Winter sport lovers find themselves in their element in Schönberg, home to the Westerwald's longest ski lift at 700 m.
 In the winter of 2004-2005, 8,000 winter lovers were counted, who had fun skiing, snowboarding or sledding on the varied and well laid out runs.
 Hiking lovers can, among other things, reach the Wiesensee, an 80-ha lake with an 18-hole golf course on the shores, over well developed hiking trails.

 Businesses that supply life's daily needs, such as bakeries, butcher shops and grocer's shops, especially in the shopping park on the Bundesstraße, are just as abundant as the handicraft businesses in Höhn.
 Also available are two general practitioners, a dentist, a pharmacy, a filling station and several financial institutions.

 Gastronomy, which draws food lovers from a broad area around the community, is well represented.

 Those inhabitants who work somewhere outside Höhn's many businesses mostly earn their livelihoods in the Westerburg-Bad Marienberg-Rennerod area.

 Sport

 There are two sports grounds – one near the school in Oellingen and one between Schönberg and Neuhochstein.
 Furthermore, a ski lift some 700 m long and a chalet are to be found in Schönberg.

 In each of Oellingen, Schönberg and Neuhochstein is a village community house.
 Among other institutions are the mayor's office with sitting room, fire stations, youth centres, graveyards, playgrounds and other public greenspaces.

 Economy and infrastructure

 Transport

 Through Bundesstraße 255, Höhn is linked to Autobahnen A 3 (Cologne–Frankfurt) and A 45 (Dortmund–Aschaffenburg) as well as to the greater centres of Koblenz, Limburg an der Lahn and Herborn.

+Höhn had a station at the Cross Westerwald railway (Montabaur - Wallmerod - Westerburg - Rennerod - Herborn).